Preventing Dental Emergencies – Phoenix, AZ

 Protect Your Smile

 Whether it is sports or teeth grinding, a mouthguard can be extremely beneficial at preventing excessive wear and tear or serious injury to your teeth and soft oral tissues.
-Sports-related injuries are one of the biggest causes of dental emergencies, so making sure you are equipped with a custom-made mouthguard can lessen your chances of having to make a trip to the dentist’s office should you suffer a hard hit during a game.
+Sports-related injuries are one of the biggest causes of dental emergencies, so making sure you are equipped with a custom-made mouthguard can lessen your chances of having to make a trip to the dentist’s office should you suffer a hard hit while being active.

-If it’s not sports but bruxism that has you seeking a mouthguard, these oral devices can prevent your teeth from coming into contact with each other as well as eliminate chronic jaw pain.
+If it is not sports but bruxism that has you seeking a mouthguard, these oral devices can prevent your teeth from coming into contact with each other as well as eliminate chronic jaw pain.